πΊοΈ Overview

 Machine-assisted (HMT 1)

-In this level, the machine provides assistance to the human operator in executing a task.
+In this level, the machine assists the human operator in executing a task.
 The human remains in full control of the task execution, with the machine offering support or suggestions as needed.
 This might include an iterative script that augments the input during each iteration based on prior outputs.

 Human as primary (HMT 2)